VelizarStavrev/devcs/README.md

 This site is a redesign of my bachelors project which was made on another platform - MATLAB(GUI).
 The core concept is kept, but brand colors (blue and white) are taken into consideration.

-The SASS file is left intentionally for viewing purposes.
+The SASS folder is left intentionally for viewing purposes.

 ## I. Main Features
 **1.** JavaScript calculations